wolfenfeld/Palant-ri/get_started/classifiers.md

 plot_handler = ThreeDimensionalClassifierPlotHandler(breast_cancer, breast_cancer_clf)
 ```
-Not like in the *Two Dimensional Plot Handler*, the data points here will be classified with the trained model.
+Unlike in the *Two Dimensional Plot Handler*, the data points here will be classified with the trained model.

 Once everything is set up we can start plotting: